-Schedule A - Allocation percentage/issuer's allocation percentage
+Schedule A - Allocation percentage

 Part 1 - General transportation and transmission corporations

 Line 17 - Accounts receivable are considered located where controlled.

 Line 18 - If the assets of any company whose stock is owned by this corporation are employed both within and outside New York State, you may apportion your holdings on the basis of percentage of employment by the issuer of the stock.